John Fuller of Newton Descended from the Vikings

 his will left property and money to his two children (John and Marie) as well as his four grandchildren (John Fuller the elder; John Mascall; John Fuller the younger and Suzan Fuller).

-We have gathered evidence that links John Fuller of Newton to Lavenham through his association with Simon Onge and now through this Will of James Fuller, we will show that John could fit into the James Fuller Family and could be the grandson, John Fuller the younger.
-This leads us to speculate as to the most likely ancestral line for John Fuller of Newton is back to James Fuller.
+We have gathered evidence that links John Fuller of Newton to Lavenham and now through this Will of James Fuller, we will show that John fits into the James Fuller Family and is likely the grandson, John Fuller the younger.
+This leads us to conclude that the most likely ancestral line for John Fuller of Newton is back to James Fuller.
 More…….John’s grandfather

 Puritans